btwq97/Racing/README.md

     return 0;
 }
 ```
-6) Run code in Debug mode and see the Tetris game run.
+Note: Run test code to see if all the dependencies are met.